dtrelogan/react-formstate/docs/api.md

 }
 ```

-then ideally your jsx is structured along the following lines:
+then you can structure your jsx along the following lines:

 ```jsx
 <FormObject formState={this.formState}>